Leeds Tramways Company

 Leeds Tramways Company Steam tram driver and conductor

-A blow-up of the above photo showing the conductor and driver; although blurred, the latter is clearly wearing light-coloured cotton footplate attire, whilst the former has a short single-breasted jacket and kepi-style cap with prominent metal cap badge.
+An enlargement of the above photograph showing the conductor and the driver; although slightly out of focus, the latter man is clearly wearing light-coloured cotton footplate attire, whilst the former has a short single-breasted jacket and kepi-style cap with prominent metal cap badge.

 Leeds Tramway Company steam tram No 16 with crew

-Driver and conductor with Steam Tram No 16 (Kitson T212 of 1886) on a service for Wortley — photo undated, but probably taken around 1890.
+A driver and a conductor with Steam Tram No 16 (Kitson T212 of 1886) on a service for Wortley — photo undated, but probably taken around 1890.
 Author's Collection.

 Leeds Tramway Company steam tram No 16 with crew

-A blow-up of the above photo showing the driver and conductor.
-Whilst the driver is in railway footplate-like attire, the conductor is wearing a long jacket and a kepi-style cap with cap badge, the latter almost certainly the same pattern as that worn by horse tram conductors.
+An enlargement of the above photograph showing the driver and the conductor.
+Whilst the driver is in railway footplate-like attire, the conductor is wearing a long jacket and a kepi-style cap bearing a cap badge, the latter almost certainly the same pattern as that worn by horse tram conductors.
 Author's Collection.

 Leeds Tramways Company Steam Tram No 23 T Green